carbonfive/functional-programming-weekly-challenge/Week003/README.md

   ```

 ## BONUS
-Given the attached file (some huge text file, say, the text from Moby Dick ( http://www.gutenberg.org/files/2701/old/moby10b.txt ), write a program that returns the top three pairings (in terms of frequency) of words that appear in a sentence together.
+Given the attached file (some huge text file, say, [the text from Moby Dick](http://www.gutenberg.org/files/2701/old/moby10b.txt), write a program that returns the top three pairings (in terms of frequency) of words that appear in a sentence together.
 In the event that pairs are tied in their rank, pick a tiebreaker of your choosing and explain its implementation.
 Ignore capitalization.
 A function that returns the "pairs" of words in a sentence might behave like this:

 ```javascript
 pairs("Hello, my friends!"); // hello+my hello+friends my+hello my+friends